Nay-La-Chee

 and gravel dissapear too fast..

-The dogs live in groups of 2-3 dogs and
+The dogs live in groups

 are let out to run in the playground alltogether every day.I love to watch